simpleworks-gmbh/staf/testflo-maven-plugin/README.md

 Custom Fields
 - customFields: `Comma separated list of Custom Labels, that will be added as a Jira Label`

+Extra Settings
+- testflo.jira_rest_timeout: `socket timeout in seconds, that shall be used`
+- testflo.jira_rest_skip_timeout: `flag, determines if socket timeout, shall be skipped` (needed if move to next iteration raises an error)

 TestFLO Settings